 If you were a candidate applying for a job, think about how you would describe yourself when asked to finish this sentence, “I am a _____________.”

 Following are the top five responses for this sentence, “I am a __________.”:

 Now consider what these responses tell you as an interviewer.
 What do you now know about the person who gave you these responses?
 Nothing really.
 Only a vague interpretation of the candidates' own opinion of themselves (or, worse, a vague idea of what the candidate thinks you want them to be, as opposed to who they actually are).

 The basis of behavioral interviewing is that the past performance of an individual is the best way to predict future behavior.
 During the interview process, questions are asked in a way that gives the candidate the opportunity to tell you about past performances, experiences, or skills.
 You should tell the candidate to give as many specific details as possible when they give their answer.
 His or her response will enable you to tell how they would perform in situations that are similar to the ones they will encounter in your open position.

 Have you ever applied for a mortgage for a home?
 Besides the paperwork and fees, what information is the mortgage company most interested in?
 You can be sure that they will take a serious look at your credit score and credit history.
 Why?
 They will base your ability to pay in the future largely upon your actual repayment history and how you handled your finances in the past.

-The difference is, you can’t lie about your credit score, while candidates can lie on their resume.
+The difference is, that you can’t lie about your credit score, while candidates can lie on their resume.
 The use of a credit score to assess financial responsibility is just one of many examples of where past behavior is used to predict future performance.